dronegator/nlp/README.md

   4. The histogramms of the words (or phrases) for each of the samples (to avoid possible duplication of samples);

 Usage
 -----
 The initial release only contains a few console applications those can gather statistic from a text corpora, save it into the storage and provide simple services from a command prompt.

 To collect statistic,  issue:

-    `sbt "run-main com.github.dronegator.nlp.main.NLPTMainStream <FILE WITH A TEXT CORPUS> <FILE OF STORAGE>`
+    `sbt "index-stream/run <FILE WITH A TEXT CORPUS> <FILE OF STORAGE>`

   or

-    `sbt "run-main com.github.dronegator.nlp.main.NLPTMain <FILE WITH A TEXT CORPUS> <FILE OF STORAGE>`
+    `sbt "index/run  <FILE WITH A TEXT CORPUS> <FILE OF STORAGE>`

 The applications do the same, except the first one uses AKKA-STREAMS that helps to require less RAM.

 You might have to index text twice, using the previous result as an innitial hint.
 It provides a possibility to take into consideration meaningful words building the correlation matrix for suggestions:

+    `sbt "index/run <FILE WITH A TEXT CORPUS> <FILE OF STORAGE> <FILE OF STORAGE WITH HINTS>`

+The simplest way to use the vocabulary is a web interface, which is far away from completed "The Game" interface, though provides the simple editor with prompts.
+To start webservice issue:

-    `sbt "run-main com.github.dronegator.nlp.main.NLPTMain <FILE WITH A TEXT CORPUS> <FILE OF STORAGE> <FILE OF STORAGE WITH HINTS>`
+    `sbt "web/run <FILE WITH A TEXT CORPUS> <FILE OF STORAGE> <FILE OF STORAGE WITH HINTS>`

+then open http://localhost:8080 in your lovely browser.

 To use collected statistic, issue:

     `sbt "run-main com.github.dronegator.nlp.main.NLPTReplMain <FILE OF STORAGE>`